 It is important to regularly monitor blood glucose levels.
-You can bring them within normal range with meal planning, exercise, and/or medicines.
+You can bring them within normal range with meal planning, exercise, and/or medications.

 If you have diabetic neuropathy, you will need to take special care of your feet.
 The nerves in the feet are the ones most often affected by neuropathy.
 This care will involve regular visits to a foot doctor and careful cleaning, inspection, moisturizing, and grooming of your feet.
 In addition, always wear well-fitting shoes and thick, soft, seamless socks to help protect your feet from injuries.

 American Diabetes Association